Long-lived oscillations of an attractive polaron in a Bose gas: Oscillations

 Here, we make a comparison with the relaxation of a repulsively interacting impurity in a system of a 1d bosons.
 In the case of both strongly interacting bosons and the impurity, an initially fast impurity exhibits slowly decaying oscillations in time before reaching a stationary state \cite{QFlutterNature,knap2014quantum}.
 This phenomenon was dubbed quantum flutter.
 It was claimed that quantum flutter cannot be captured by a hydrodynamic theory and the Gross-Pitaevskii equation, and that it requires the strong coupling regime \cite{QFlutterNature}.
 Recently, we have shown that the description within the Gross-Pitaevskii equation reveals the velocity oscillations of a heavy fast impurity in a system of weakly interacting bosons \cite{Quench}.
 Moreover, the oscillations are much more pronounced for a weakly coupled impurity.

 In a system of weakly interacting bosons, contrary to the case of an attractively interacting impurity, the repulsive one exhibits a {damped} oscillations \cite{Quench}.
-Furthermore, the oscillations disappear at strong $\tilde{G}$, in contrast to the entangled-oscillating state that gets longer-lived as $|\tilde{G}|$ is increased.
+Furthermore, these oscillations disappear at strong $\tilde{G}$, in contrast to the oscillating state that gets longer-lived as $|\tilde{G}|$ is increased.
+This behavior is shown in Fig.~\ref{fig:repulsive}.
 The underlying mechanisms are also different.
 In the repulsive case, $G>0$, an effective attractive interaction between the local depletion cloud and the impurity produces damped oscillations of the depletion cloud around the impurity until their positions coincide and they continue the motion together.
 For $G<0$, the density peak does not oscillate around the impurity, and its maximal density is situated at the impurity position during the impurity velocity oscillations.